enthusiastic-js/form-observer/docs/form-observer/guides.md

 The `FormObserver` (and all of its subclasses) will only observe elements that are actually recognized as form controls.
 If you're using regular HTML elements, this basically includes any elements that are supported by the [`HTMLFormElement.elements`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormElement/elements) property by default.
 If you're using Custom Elements, this _also_ includes any elements that are _specifically identified as form controls_.

 To identify a Custom Element as a form control, you will need to give its `class` a static `formAssociated` property with a value of `true`.
-If you also want the element to participate in form submissions, you will need to use [`HTMLElement.attachInternals()`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/attachInternals) in conjunction with the [`ElementInternals.setFormValue()`](https://developer.mozilla.org/en-US/docs/Web/API/ElementInternals/setFormValue) method.
+You must also call [`HTMLElement.attachInternals()`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/attachInternals) in your element's constructor to allow it to participate in forms.
+Note that the [`form`](https://developer.mozilla.org/en-US/docs/Web/API/ElementInternals/form) property on the internals provided by this method must be exposed for the `FormObserver` to acknowledge your component.
+(This property is used to make sure that events from fields in irrelevant forms do not trigger the observer's functions.)
 We have an example of a simple setup below.
-For more information on how to create complex form controls with Web Components, see [_More Capable Form Controls_](https://web.dev/more-capable-form-controls/) by Arthur Evans.

 ```js
 class CustomField extends HTMLElement {